IgniteUI/igniteui-docfx/en/components/time-picker.md

 [displayFormat]="`shortTime`">
 </igx-time-picker>
 ```
+> Note: The `IgxTimePicker` now supports IME input.
+When composition ends, the control converts the wide-character numbers to ASCII characters.

 ### Increment and decrement
 The time picker exposes public [`increment`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#increment) and [`decrement`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#decrement) methods, which accept two optional parametars: the `DatePart` to be modified and the `delta` by which it will be changed.
 If not specified the `DatePart` defaults to `Hours` and the `delta` defaults to [`itemsDelta`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html#itemsdelta).